victorberland/Tempus/README.md

 ### Usage:
 * Run `tempus start PROJECTNAME` to start the timer.
 If a project with this name does not exist already, a new one will be created.
 * Run `tempus stop PROJECTNAME` to stop the timer.
 The timer log will be in `~/Tempus/PROJECTNAME/horologium.txt`
+* Run `tempus ls PROJECTNAME` to list all of the logged sessions.

 Subsitute `PROJECTNAME` with the name of your project.
 Use only characters allowed in folder names (no spaces).